Fiscal year: Tax year

 Many jurisdictions require that the tax year conform to the taxpayer's fiscal year for financial reporting.
 The United States is a notable exception: taxpayers may choose any tax year, but must keep books and records for such year.

 Operation by jurisdiction

 In some jurisdictions, particularly those that permit tax consolidation, companies that are part of a group of businesses must use nearly the same fiscal year (differences of up to three months are permitted in some jurisdictions, such as the US and Japan), with consolidating entries to adjust for transactions between units with different fiscal years, so the same resources will not be counted more than once or not at all.

 Afghanistan

 In Afghanistan, from 2011 to 2021, the fiscal year began on 1 Hamal (20th or 21 March).
 The fiscal year aligned with the Persian or Solar Hijri calendar used in Afghanistan at the time.

-Following transfer of power to the Taliban administration in September 2021, Afghanistan abandoned the Solar Hijri calendar in favour of the Lunar Hijri calendar.
-The fiscal cycle was restarted with effect from 1 Muharram 1444 AH (30 July 2022).

 Australia

 In Australia, a fiscal year is commonly called a "financial year" (FY), and starts on 1 July, ending on 30 June the next year.
 Financial years are designated by the calendar year of the second half of the period.
 For example, financial year is the 12-month period ending on 30 June and can be referred to as FY/.
 It is used for official purposes, by individual taxpayers and by the overwhelming majority of business enterprises.
 Business enterprises may opt to use a financial year that ends at the end of a week (e.g., 52 or 53 weeks in length, and therefore is not exactly one calendar year in length), or opt for its financial year to end on a date that matches the reporting cycle of its foreign parent.
 All entities within the one group must use the same financial year.

 For government accounting and budget purposes, pre-Federation colonies changed the financial year from the calendar year to a year ending 30 June on the following dates: Victoria changed in 1870, South Australia in 1874, Queensland in 1875, Western Australia in 1892, New South Wales in 1895 and Tasmania in 1904.
 The Commonwealth adopted the near-ubiquitous financial year standard since its inception in 1901.
 The reason given for the change was for convenience, as Parliament typically sits during May and June, while it was difficult for it to meet in November and December to pass a budget.

 The financial year is split into four quarters which cover the following periods: